Skip to main content

 The Adipokine and Endocrine Axis Influence

-The regulation of SHBG extends beyond direct nutritional inputs to a broader network of hormonal signals originating from and other endocrine glands.
+The regulation of SHBG extends beyond direct nutritional inputs to a broader network of hormonal signals originating from adipose tissue and other endocrine glands.
 These signals create a web of influence that is profoundly affected by lifestyle.

 • Adiponectin ∞ This hormone is secreted by fat cells and is a powerful insulin-sensitizing agent.
 Levels of adiponectin are typically higher in leaner individuals.
 Crucially, adiponectin directly signals the liver to increase SHBG production.
 Exercise and weight loss, particularly the reduction of visceral adipose tissue, boost adiponectin levels, providing another potent mechanism for raising SHBG.